How to Stir Up Business When It’s Slow

 In today’s highly digital world, there are more ways to gain visibility than ever before, and it can be dizzying just to compare channels.
 There are a lot of paid opportunities, but there are also free ways to gain visibility.
 But you need to weigh cost with effectiveness.

 And one way to measure that is by looking at cost of customer acquisition.
 For example, you might spend $500 on advertising on YouTube, get 10,000 impressions and convert that into 100 buyers (assuming a 1 percent conversion rate).
 That gives you a cost/acquisition cost of only $.80.
-Alternatively, you might also pay $250 for boosted branded content on a website that’s widely read by your customers, but only get 5,000 impressions but convert at a much higher rate.
+Alternatively, you might also pay $250 for boosted branded content development on a website that’s widely read by your customers, but only get 5,000 impressions but convert at a much higher rate.
 Assuming a 3 percent conversion rate, you’ve effectively spent half the cost of the YouTube advertisement for a 50 percent boost in new buyers.

 Network, Network, Network